namnothere/Lab2-NguyenThiTuyetMai/20110381_NguyenThiTuyetMai.md

 **Answer 2**:

+- Pretend that the 6th bit is corrupted, we use python to recreate that.

 **Question 3**:
 - Decrypt corrupted files on PC0.
 - Comment on both ciphers in terms of error propagation and adjacent plaintext blocks criteria.

+**Answer 2**:
+- To decrypt the corrupted file, we use similar command to when encrypt

+`openssl enc -d -aes-256-ctr -K 123456 -in corrupted_ctr.txt -out decrypted_ctr.txt`
+`openssl enc -d -aes-256-ofb -K 123456 -in corrupted_ofb.txt -out decrypted_ofb.txt`

+- After decrypting the corrupted ciphertexts, we can observe the following:
+  + CTR: the corrupted bit in the ciphertext has resulted error at that one specific bit in the decrypted plaintext.
+The error has not propagated to adjacent plaintext blocks.
+  + OFB: the corrupted bit in the ciphertext has resulted error happened in many places the decrypted plaintext.
+The error has propagated to adjacent plaintext blocks.